Persuasive Privacy

 \section{Acknowledgements}

 We are grateful to participants of the Les Houches Privacy Workshop in 2024 and 2025 for lively discussions that informed this paper, with special thanks to Andrea Bertazzi and Stanislas du Ch\'{e}.
+Further thanks to participants at the Venice Privacy Workshop in 2026.
+We also acknowledge the four anonymous reviewers for their helpful comments.
 JJB was supported by a 2025 Early Mid-Career Research Grant from the University of Adelaide.
-JJB and CPR were supported by the European Union under the (2023-2030) ERC Synergy grant 101071601 (OCEAN).
-Views and opinions expressed are however those of the author only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+JJB and CPR were supported by the European Union (ERC-2022-SYGOCEAN-101071601).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 CPR is further funded by a PR[AI]RIE-PSAI chair from the Agence Nationale de la Recherche (ANR-23-IACL-0008).